AbdelrahmanElsheikh965/PythonPlay/README.md

 ## Simple Programs written in Python

+### Part-1 is just a script containing mini-solved problems
-### Part one is just a script containing mini solved problems
+### Part-2 is just a script containing mini-solved problems too

 ### Crowd-Funding Console App (CCA)

 This app includes the following features: